hussein88al88amouri/theme-academic-cv/content/publication/evaluating-neural-vocodors/index.md

 # Featured image
 # To use, add an image named `featured.jpg/png` to your page's folder.
 image:
-  caption: 'Speech synthesis general process.'
+  caption: 'Speech synthesis general process'
   focal_point: ""
   preview_only: false